rueycheng/indri-pruning-toolkit/README.md

-Indri-PruningToolkit
+indri-pruning-toolkit
 ====================

-This toolkit implements various static index pruning algorithms with Indri API.
+This toolkit implements various static index pruning algorithms with the Indri API.